AABoyles/Metaculus-Hacks/README.md

 ## Disclaimer

-* These are very much *hacks*, so I don't guarantee they'll work.
+* These are very much *hacks*.
+I don't guarantee any of them will work.
-* If anyone at Metaculus [requests that any or all of these be removed](https://github.com/AABoyles/Metaculus-Hacks/issues/new/choose), **I pre-commit to complying with their request.**
+* If anyone at Metaculus [requests that any or all of these be removed](https://github.com/AABoyles/Metaculus-Hacks/issues/new/choose), **I pre-commit to complying with their request.** (Metaculus Admins, allow me to suggest you take a concerned look at the [Danger Zone](#danger-zone).)

 ### Use the Light Theme

-Metaculus has four subdomains (of which I'm aware): [Prime](https://metaculus.com/), [AI](https://ai.metaculus.com/), [Pandemics](https://pandemic.metaculus.com/) and [Finance](https://finance.metaculus.com/).
+Metaculus has four subdomains (of which I'm aware): [Prime](https://metaculus.com/), [AI](https://ai.metaculus.com/), [Pandemic](https://pandemic.metaculus.com/) and [Finance](https://finance.metaculus.com/).
 That last one got its own stylesheet, with a cream-background.
 We can hijack that for the other sites, if you're inclined to read with a light background.

-<a style="color:red" href="javascript:(function()%7B(()%20%3D%3E%20%7Blet%20link%20%20%20%3D%20document.createElement(%22link%22)%3Blink.rel%20%20%3D%20%22stylesheet%22%3Blink.href%20%20%20%3D%20%22https%3A%2F%2Fd3s0w6fek99l5b.cloudfront.net%2Fstatic%2Fmetaculus_finance.55b9910596de.css%22%3Bdocument.body.appendChild(link)%3B%7D)()%7D)()">Turn on the lights!</a>
+<a style="color: red !important;" href="javascript:(function()%7B(()%20%3D%3E%20%7Blet%20link%20%20%20%3D%20document.createElement(%22link%22)%3Blink.rel%20%20%3D%20%22stylesheet%22%3Blink.href%20%20%20%3D%20%22https%3A%2F%2Fd3s0w6fek99l5b.cloudfront.net%2Fstatic%2Fmetaculus_finance.55b9910596de.css%22%3Bdocument.body.appendChild(link)%3B%7D)()%7D)()">Turn on the lights!</a>

 ```javascript
 (() => {